How to Perform Cardio Exercise as a Wheelchair User

 In summary cycling, boxing, pool exercises, circuit training and sport/hobby related activities are all fantastic cardiorespiratory exercises.
 This will ensure that you keep you fit and healthy.

-It is always recommended to seek professional advice from your local Physiotherapist initially to guide you through any uncertainties.
+It is always recommended to seek professional advice from a Physiotherapist initially to guide you through any uncertainties.

-(FIRST CLASS PHYSIO- GOLD COAST MOBILE SERVICE)-NDIS REGISTERED PROVIDER
+(FIRST CLASS PHYSIO- MOBILE PHYSIO GOLD COAST)-NDIS REGISTERED PROVIDER

 1.Gauthier, C., Brosseau, R., Hicks, A. L., & Gagnon, D. H. (2018).
 Feasibility, Safety, and Preliminary Effectiveness of a Home-Based Self-Managed High-Intensity Interval Training Program Offered to Long-Term Manual Wheelchair Users.
 Rehabilitation research and practice, 59, 34–43.